matiaspl/LinkPi-ENCx/README.md

 ## Personal disclaimer

-My personal opinion is that they are great devices, more capable than some of 10x as expensive known-brand encoders, with a well planned and responsive UI.
-The picture and audio quality is good and everything "just works" (I'm kind of used not to expect much from a $100-ish video devices, so getting my hands on and testing ENC1 was an Eureka moment ;) )
+My personal opinion is that they are great devices, more capable than some of 10x as expensive known-brand encoders.
+It has a well planned and responsive UI.
+The picture and audio quality is good and everything "just works".
+I'm kind of used not to expect much from a $100-ish video devices, so getting my hands on and testing ENC1 was an Eureka moment ;)

 I tried contacting Link Pi (both dev and sales) about the security issues but unfortunately got no response, that's why I decided to write about all the security issues here.